 International Programs, Faculty of Education, Simon Fraser University, collaborates with international partner educational institutions and organizations to offer individualized, short term, non-credit programs for groups of teachers, student teachers and educational leaders.

 Programs are designed to best reflect the educational and cultural contexts of the participating groups, the majority of whom request courses in the teaching of English as a Foreign or Additional Language (TEFL/TEAL).

-The format normally includes workshops, seminars, discussion sessions, presentations, school visits, field trips, cultural events, enrolling 16 to 22 participants for 2 to 6 weeks.
+The format normally includes workshops, seminars, grou discussion, presentations, school visits, field trips, and cultural events, enrolling 16 to 24 participants for 2 to 6 weeks.

 - In-service teachers who wish to examine and to build on their own teaching and learning experiences with a view to developing new approaches, knowledge and skills, to be implemented in home teaching environments

 - Pre-service education students who wish to extend their home university studies in core and special interest topics from an international perspective